 One of the most important steps you can take to protect your legal rights after a minor rear-end auto accident is to see a doctor immediately.
 After your injuries are medically documented, follow your doctor's orders carefully regarding treatment, therapy, medications or possible referrals to other specialty physicians such as pain management specialists, neurologists or orthopedic surgeons.
 The next step is to talk with our law firm - we have a proven track record with cases similar to yours.

 We stand ready, willing and able to help all injury victims who perhaps have only minor soft tissue neck and back injury cases.
 We are prepared to take on the big insurance companies and stand up for your rights.
 Our commitment is to offer the same dedication and focus to minor soft tissue "whiplash" injury cases as with our catastrophic injury and wrongful death cases.

-You are encouraged to contact our firm for assistance even if you are unsure whether your injuries warrant an attorney's attention.
+You are encouraged to contact our firm for assistance even if you are unsure whether your rear-ended whiplash injuries warrant an attorney's attention.
 We'll be happy to help you.
 Call (888) 483-8614 today!

 Mitchell Law Firm Great law firm!

 Mitchell Law Firm You made us feel like we were family from beginning to end.